 In hospitals and clinics, a sterile, hygienic medical environment is essential to ensuring the safety of patients during medical procedures.
 Thus, it is a requirement in all medical facilities to implement sanitary standards as there is a greater possibility for anyone – patients or staff – to be exposed to a host of pathogens and disease-causing bacteria.
 Healthcare professionals make use of heavy-duty cleaning supplies, including surface sanitizing wipes, gels and sprays.
 For cleaning machines and equipment, specialized non-damaging sanitizers are used.

-For every medical institution it is also crucial to pay attention to the quality of supplies they are using such as non-damaging ultrasound gels, adhesive types and reliable gloves.
+For every medical institution it is also crucial to pay attention to the quality of supplies they are using such as non-damaging ultrasound gels, echo gels, adhesive types and reliable gloves.

 When washing your hands with soap and water isn’t an option, hand sanitizer sprays and disinfecting wipes are the best way to control the spread of bacteria.
 The use of these products is more common in the healthcare settings because not only is it more convenient, it is also generally more effective at killing microorganisms.